Skip to main content

 Convenience methods

-The MCP client provides convenience methods for common operations:
+The MCP client provides convenience wrappers for common operations (also async):

 # Create a policy